UX and UI Testing: How to Make Them Work in Your Favor

 This means only one thing — your users have no chance to experience the unique features of your store, which obviously results in customer loss and negative feedback for your company.
 Moreover, your product imperfection may affect your business even after the issues have been resolved.
 Reputation damage tends to stick around.
 This is why you need UX testing.

-User experience UX testing deals with some of the most crucial components of a software application — the way real users interact with the product and whether the design of the application is able to increase the satisfaction and loyalty of the users.
+User experience testing deals with some of the most crucial components of a software application — the way real users interact with the product and whether the design of the application is able to increase the satisfaction and loyalty of the users.
 This is why UX testing always benefits from having a real human being performing QA.
 Here are the things you must pay attention to when performing UX tests:

 • navigation through the website (or application) must be easy;